jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 ```

 Our SDHPC framework was developed in response to a confluence of events.
-In addition to vendor, product license, and product lifecycle challenges, we faced power constraints, increasing storage demand, and the limits of annual budget allocations.
+In addition to vendor, product license, and product lifecycle changes, we faced power constraints, increasing storage demand, and the limits of annual budget allocations.

 The GPFS parallel storage for our HPC system required a version upgrade to ensure support continuity.
 Changes in the vendor landscape required moving petabytes of data to a new GPFS implementation from a new vendor @Sedlmayer2020.
-Product license changes led us to develop a cost-effective storage system that transparently moves inactive files from the GPFS performance tier to a capacity tier implemented with CephFS @carlz-at-us.ibm.com2020.
+Product license changes led us to deploy a cost-effective storage system that transparently moves inactive files from the GPFS performance tier to a capacity tier implemented with CephFS @carlz-at-us.ibm.com2020.
 Our implementation presents users with a unified file namespace for HPC applications, maximizing performance for active analyses with GPFS, and capacity for file retention with CephFS.

 Power constraints within the on-campus data center drove decisions to consolidate all RCS compute services in newly-available, high-power racks at a nearby commercial data center @DcbloxHDcolo.